San Diego airport food: everything you need to know (plus a little more)

 San Diego Airport food FAQ’s

-I’ve been flying in and out of San Diego International Airport for over 20 years now, and I’d like to think that I’ve got a pretty good sense of what the food is like.
-It’s changed a lot over the years, most of it for the better, and the good news is that there’s generally something for everyone.
+I’ve been eating at the San Diego International Airport for over 20 years now, and I’m happy to report that there’s generally something for everyone.
 Even the picky eaters.

 Is there a food court in each terminal?

-Yes!
-Both terminal 1 and terminal 2 have food courts.
-The food court located in terminal 2 West is the largest of them all, and consists of a wide variety of different kinds of restaurants.
-There is another smaller food court at the far end of Terminal 2 East, which features chain-style fast food restaurants such as Panda Express and California pizza kitchen.
+There is another smaller food court at the far end of Terminal 2 East, which features chain-style fast food restaurants such as Panda Express and California Pizza Kitchen.

 How long does it take to walk between the two food courts in Terminal 2?

-How many Starbucks are at at SAN?
+How many Starbucks are at SAN?
 And where are they located?

-To spend the least amount of money possible, definitely avoid the food court in Terminal 2 west.
-Most of the restaurants located there are on the pricey side, and I’ve never walked away from a meal there feeling like I got an excellent value for my money.
+To spend the least amount of money possible, definitely avoid the centralized food courts in both Terminals 1 and 2.
+Most of these restaurants are obscenely pricey, and I’ve never walked away from a meal feeling like I got a smokin’ value for my money.

-As far as the best value goes, I would have to nominate Phils BBQ (T2 West).
-Yes, most people feel nothing short of sticker shock when browsing the menu, but the portions are extremely generous.
-I can usually get three meals out of a single order – which makes it the perfect place to get takeout from after arriving on a flight from a faraway destination.
+However: I nominate Phils BBQ (T2 West) for the restaurant with the most bang for the buck at SAN.
+Yeah, you’re likely to have palpitations when seeing what everything costs, but the portions are extremely generous.
+I can usually get three meals out of a single order – which makes it the perfect place a grab takeout order after arriving on a flight.

-Even though I’m generally not afraid to throw anyone under the bus if it’s warranted, I haven’t yet run into any bad food at the San Diego airport.
-That says a lot considering that I’ve been flying in and out of here for over 20 years and I’ve eaten more than my fair share of meals there.
-Long story short, most of the restaurants are pretty darn good.
+Even though I’m generally not afraid to throw anyone under the bus (even if it’s warranted), I haven’t yet run into any truly bad food at the San Diego Airport.

-Here is a random collection of pictures showing the restaurants inside the San Diego airport:
+The following is a random collection of pictures showing the restaurants inside the San Diego Airport.
+Hopefully this will be more entertaining (and useful) than all of the blabbering that I’ve done so far:

 Terminal 2 West food court San Diego Airport